Low-rank optimization on Tucker tensor varieties: A Tucker rank-adaptive method

 \subsection{Convergence results}

 Let $\{\tensX^{(t)}\}_{t\geq 0}$ be an infinite sequences generated by Algorithm~\ref{alg: TRAM}.
 Note that in view of Algorithms~\ref{alg: RGD}--\ref{alg: rank decrease}, $\tensX^{(t+1)}$ satisfies

 i.e., $\{f(\tensX^{(t)})\}_{t\geq 0}$ is nonincreasing.
 Subsequently, we prove the following global convergence of TRAM. \begin{lemma} Let $\{\tensX^{(t)}\}_{t\geq 0}$ be an infinite sequence generated by Algorithm~\ref{alg: TRAM}.
-Assume that $f$ is bounded below from $f^*$.
+Assume that $f$ is bounded below by $f^*$.
 Then, it holds that

 \end{lemma} \begin{proof} See Appendix~\ref{app: TRAM 1}.

 \end{proof}